suhas882/BASIC-ATM-Web-Interface/README.md

 # BASIC-ATM-Web-Interface

-BASIC-ATM-Web-Interface A simple ATM simulation built using C for backend logic and HTML, CSS, and JavaScript for the frontend interface.
-Features: PIN authentication system.
-Balance inquiry functionality.
-Cash withdrawal with validation (multiples of ₹100, minimum balance check).
-Cash deposit feature.
-User-friendly web interface.
+This project is a web-based ATM simulation where users can perform PIN authentication, check their balance, withdraw cash, and deposit money.
+It integrates C, HTML, CSS, and JavaScript to create an interactive user experience.

+## 🛠 Features

+✅ Secure PIN authentication
+✅ Balance checking
+✅ Cash withdrawal (multiples of ₹100)
+✅ Cash deposit
+✅ Responsive web UI
+✅ Interactive JavaScript for transactions